 How does this SQA book improve on other books on the topic?

 The recent publication of a new version of IEEE730 targeting Software Quality Assurance changes drastically the SQA requirements of organizations that follow best practice.
 While much of the content and practices of SQA remain the same over the years, a number of new standards, practices and examples were incorporated in this new book.
-For example, an organization will use the new version 5 of CobiT, ITIL v3 and the recent version of IEEE1028.
-As well a lighter ISO standard, the ISO 29110 is introduced for Very Small Organizations that develop software.
+For example, an organization will use the new version 5 of CobiT, ITIL v3 and the IEEE1028.
+As well a lighter set of ISO standards and guides, the ISO 29110, is introduced for Very Small Entities, i.e. organizations having up to 25 people, that develop software or systems having hardware and software components.
 Each organization will have to determine if the new guidance will benefit their specific situations but we have made an effort to put as much example as possible.

-Is this SQA site and books really a radical change from recommendations of models like ISO9001 and the CMMi?
+Is this SQA site and books really a radical change from recommendations of standards and models like ISO9001 and the CMMI?
 We have already spent a lot of time and money following the guidance under these models and are confused as to how we should proceed and are concerned that this new investment will be a waste.

 Can only large organizations benefit from the SQA book recommendations?